Gunabhooshana Cinkaiariyan

-Gunabhooshana Cinkaiariyan was a king of the Aryacakravarti dynasty and he ruled over the Jaffna Kingdom in modern Sri Lanka.
+Gunabhooshana Cinkaiariyan was a king of the Aryacakravarti dynasty reigned from 1348–1371 and he ruled over the Jaffna Kingdom in modern Sri Lanka.
 Yalpana Vaipava Malai indicates that he was the son of Martanda Cinkaiariyan.
 He was a popular king than his father due to his contribution on education, employment, etc. During his rule, the country was firm and steady.